rasm1/Reeltalk-api/README.md

   - A Profile belongs to one User.
   - A Post is created by one User.
   - A User can create many posts.
-  - A User can like a Post.
+  - A User can like many Posts.
-  - A User can create a Comment for a Post.
+  - A User can create many comments for a Post.
-  - A Comment belongs to one User and one Post
+  - A Comments belongs to one User and one Post
   - A User can follow another User.

 ### Models